hyddeos/Graph-and-Compare-Artists-Albums/README.md

 Main.py - The only code file.
 music.db - The database file where the artists, albums and songs will be stored.
-READ ME.mb - Information about the code and the project.
+README.mb - Information about the code and the project.

 **Goal and propose**